Moesif/moesif-browser-js/README.md

 #### skip, (event) => boolean, optional

 Optional function that to determine on if a particular event should be skipped logging.
 The parameter passed in is an event model.
-[Detail on the event model here](https://www.moesif.com/docs/api#create-an-event).
+[See event model](https://www.moesif.com/docs/api#log-an-api-call).

 #### maskContent, (event) => event, optional